Engineer at a manufacturing plant

 Jouni Peppanen, a 2011-2012 Fulbright-Technology Industries of Finland grantee working at the Electric Power Research Institute completed his doctoral degree in Power Engineering at the Georgia Institute of Technology.

-In this program, you receive personalized help in finding suitable universities and funding for your study expenses.
-Learn about the university placement service here.
+In this program, you can receive personalized help in finding suitable universities and funding for your study expenses.
+Learn about the university Placement Service from Fulbright Online.

 Program Benefits